-How to Buy a Hockey Stick?
-6 Tips to look for
+How to Buy a Hockey Stick: 6 Helpful Tips (Complete Guide)

 Buying a hockey stick might not seem like a big deal, but it really is.